Local convergence of large random triangulations coupled with an Ising model: Introduction

 Following Benjamini and Schramm~\cite{BS}, we equip the set $\tr[f]$ with the local distance $\dloc$.
 For $(T,\sigma),(T',\sigma')$ in $\tr[f]$, set:

 where $B_R(T,\sigma)$ is the submap of $T$ composed by its faces having at least one vertex at distance smaller than $R$ from its root vertex, with the corresponding spins.
-The only difference with the usual setting is the presence of spins on the vertices and, in addition of the equality of the underlying maps, we require that spins coincide to say that two maps are equal.
+The only difference with the usual setting is the presence of spins on the vertices and, in addition of the equality of the underlying maps, we require equality of spins as well.

 The closure $(\tr,\dloc)$ of the metric space $(\tr[f],\dloc)$ is a Polish space and elements of $\tr \setminus \tr[f]$ are called infinite triangulations with spins.
 The topology induced by $\dloc$ is called the \emph{local topology}.
+As it is often the case with local limits of planar maps, we will be especially interested in the element of $\tr$ that are \emph{one-ended}, that is the infinite triangulations $(T,\sigma) \in \tr$ for which $(T,\sigma) \setminus B_R(T,\sigma)$ has a unique infinite connected component for every $R$.

-Our main probabilistic result is the following result: \begin{theo} For every $\nu>0$, the sequence of probability measures $\pn^\nu$ converges weakly for the local topology to a limiting probability measure $\plim^\nu$ supported on one-ended infinite triangulations endowed with a spin configuration.
+Our main theorem is the following result: \begin{theo} For every $\nu>0$, the sequence of probability measures $\pn^\nu$ converges weakly for the local topology to a limiting probability measure $\plim^\nu$ supported on one-ended infinite triangulations endowed with a spin configuration.

 We call a random triangulation distributed according to this limiting law the \emph{Infinite Ising Planar Triangulation with parameter $\nu$} or \emph{$\nu$-IIPT}. \end{theo}